Girvan Community Hospital

 Girvan Community Hospital is a health facility in Girvan, South Ayrshire, Scotland.
 It is managed by NHS Ayrshire and Arran.

 History

 The facility was commissioned to replace the aging Davidson Hospital.
 The building, which was designed by Austin-Smith:Lord and built by Barr Construction at a cost £15.2 million, was completed in March 2010.

+Services

+The hospital is a 26-bed inpatient beds (GP-led) with various services including a Minor injuries unit, two GP practices, outpatient services, a Scottish Ambulance Service base and a Boots pharmacy.